Elvis Andrus Player Props: White Sox vs. Phillies

-On Tuesday, Elvis Andrus (.235 batting average in his past 10 games, with three doubles, four walks and four RBI) and the Chicago White Sox play the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
-First pitch is at 7:10 PM ET.
+The Chicago White Sox, including Elvis Andrus (hitting .250 in his past 10 games, with two doubles, four walks and two RBI), take on starter Taijuan Walker and the Philadelphia Phillies at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Orioles.
+In his previous game he had a one-hit performance (1-for-2) against the Phillies.

 Elvis Andrus Game Info & Props vs. the Phillies